 - Applicant must be a United States citizen or permanent resident attending college in the U.S.

-- Because of the structure of the program, the orientation procedures and the planned group activities, the student must be present on the Bethesda campus to participate in the entire ten-week program between June 7, 2021 and August 13, 2021.
+- Because of the structure of the program, the orientation procedures and the planned group activities, if the program is done in-person and not remote, the student must be present on the Bethesda campus to participate in the entire ten-week program between June 6, 2022 and August 12, 2022.
 Please do not apply if any other plans would preclude you from being present for the full 10 weeks.
+Time off is not allowed in the summer for personal reasons.
 It is possible for quarter term students to attend the full 10 weeks if they can get permission from their professors to take some final exams proctored at NIH.

 How to Apply to BESIP